MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/diagnostics/diagnostic-al149.md

 ## Description
-An 'ELSE' statement must be preceeded by an 'IF'.
+An 'ELSE' statement must be preceded by an 'IF'.

 [//]: # (IMPORTANT: END>DO_NOT_EDIT)
 ## See Also